Kiyomizudera

 Google Maps

-Kiyomizudera is easily accessible from Kyoto Station via bus number 206 (15 minutes, 230 yen).
-Get off at Gojo-zaka or Kiyomizu-michi, followed by a 10-minute uphill walk.
-Alternatively, it's a 20-minute walk from Kiyomizu-Gojo Station on the Keihan Railway Line.
+Kiyomizu-dera is easily accessible from Kyoto Station via bus number 206 (15 minutes, ¥230).
+Get off at Gojo-zaka or Kiyomizu-michi, then walk uphill for about 10 minutes.
+Alternatively, it’s a 20-minute walk from Kiyomizu-Gojo Station on the Keihan Railway Line.

 Resources